ialnezami/shopInventory/.taskmaster/tasks/01-backend-core-tasks.md

 - ✅ **POS functionality and customer management are fully implemented**
 - ✅ **Invoice generation system is complete with PDF generation**
 - ✅ **Email integration system is complete with professional templates**
+- ✅ **Production deployment and monitoring system is complete**
 - ✅ **Ready to move to frontend integration and advanced features**
-- ✅ **All immediate, short-term, and medium-term tasks for Phase 1 are completed**
+- ✅ **All immediate, short-term, medium-term, and long-term tasks for Phase 1 are completed**

 ## 🚀 **Next Steps**
 1. **Frontend Integration** - Connect with Angular frontend